ConsistentCity: Semantic Flow-guided Occupancy DiT for Temporally Consistent Driving Scene Synthesis

 Abstract

-Scene synthesis plays a crucial role in autonomous driving by addressing data scarcity and closed-loop validation.
-Current approaches struggle to maintain temporal consistency in synthesized videos while preserving fine-grained details.
-We introduce ConsistentCity, a two-stage framework with a novel Semantic Flow-guided Diffusion Transformers (SF-DiT) that convert sequential BEV semantic maps into temporally consistent driving videos.
-Operating in a pretrained occupancy VQ-VAE latent space, our SF-DiT generates temporally consistent 3D occupancy, which provides guidance for controlled image and video diffusion for scene synthesis.
-To address the temporal consistency, SF-DiT enhances standard DiT blocks with temporal semantic modeling through two designs: (1) A Semantic Flow Estimation module capturing scene motions (flow, uncertainty, and classification) from sequential BEV semantic maps, and (2) A Semantic Flow-Modulated Cross-Attention module that dynamically adapts attention based on semantic flow patterns.
-This integration of semantic flow modeling in DiT enables consistent scene evolution understanding.
-Evaluations of image and video synthesis on nuScenes dataset demonstrate state-of-the-art performance with FID 8.3 and FVD 73.6, and superior temporal occupancy generation results on nuCraft and OpenOccupancy benchmarks.
+Scene synthesis plays a crucial role in autonomous driving by addressing data scarcity and enabling closed-loop validation.
+However, current approaches struggle to maintain temporal consistency in synthesized videos while preserving fine-grained details.
+We introduce ConsistentCity, a two-stage framework with a novel Semantic Flow-guided Diffusion Transformer (SF-DiT) that converts sequential BEV semantic maps into temporally consistent driving videos.
+Operating in a pretrained occupancy VQ-VAE latent space, SF-DiT generates temporally coherent 3D occupancy, which then guides controlled image and video diffusion for scene synthesis.
+To enforce temporal consistency, SF-DiT extends standard DiT blocks with temporal semantic modeling through two designs: (1) a Semantic Flow Estimation module that captures scene motion (flow, uncertainty, and flow semantics) from sequential BEV semantic maps, and (2) a Semantic Flow-Modulated Cross-Attention module that dynamically adapts attention based on semantic flow patterns.
+This integration of semantic flow modeling within DiT enables a coherent understanding of scene evolution.
+Evaluations of image and video synthesis on the nuScenes dataset demonstrate state-of-the-art performance with FID 8.3 and FVD 73.6, along with superior temporal occupancy generation on the nuCraft and OpenOccupancy benchmarks.

 Publication